Curious4Tech/Aws2Azure-Migration-guide-discovery-Assessment/Replication&Migration/README.md

-- Provide all the informations based on your need and then click on **Create a resources**
+- Provide all the informations based on your need and then click on **Create a resources**.
+Make sure the **Confirm the target location is "East US"**.

 ![image](https://github.com/user-attachments/assets/dc8c3efa-407e-4ab0-983a-23e95437fd27)